 Keep a piece of wood beside you for safety.
 This way, someone else can help stop electrocution.
 Wear a pair of slim rubber insulated gloves to be safe.

 You’ll be working with an open panel here.
 So, unless you’re qualified to perform these tests, call an electrician.

 Let’s jump right into troubleshooting now.

 We have broken down the transfer switch troubleshooting process into 5 different tests so that you can understand transfer switch failure better.

 Calibrate your meter to 600-volt AC setting and examine incoming shore power between the red and white, black and white, and black and red wires inside your Automatic Transfer Switch box.

 When hooked to the pedestal electricity and the circuit breaker for the pedestal is on, it should read around 120-volts AC from white to red and white to black.

-It should read about 240-volts in between the black and red wires on 50-amp service.
-You probably have a problem in the pedestal, adapters, or cord set, if it doesn’t.
+It should read about 240-volts in between the black and red wires on the 50-amp service.
+You probably have a problem with the pedestal, adapters, or cord set, if it doesn’t.

 Solution: Get the parts replaced.
 Some good pedestals, adapters, and cord sets can be found in the market.